Industry Insights

 For a broader view of the feedback tools landscape beyond healthcare, our best customer feedback tools guide covers the full market.

-Start Capturing Patient Feedback in 5 Minutes
+Start Capturing Healthcare Facility Feedback in 5 Minutes

-Customer Echo deploys in minutes with QR codes, voice feedback, and AI-powered analysis.
-HIPAA-ready, no IT team needed, starting at $49/month.
-See why clinics are switching from legacy survey tools.
+Customer Echo deploys in minutes with QR codes, voice feedback, and AI-powered operational analysis.
+Operational and visitor experience scope only β€” not for PHI or CAHPS.
+Starting at $49/month.

 Frequently Asked Questions

-What is the difference between patient satisfaction and patient experience?
+What is the difference between operational facility experience and clinical patient experience?

-How often should we survey patients?
+How often should we survey visitors?

-What patient satisfaction score should we target?
+What facility experience score should we target?

-Patient satisfaction is not just a metric.
-It is a signal that tells you whether your organization is living up to its mission of patient-centered care.
+Healthcare facility experience is a signal that tells you whether the operational side of your organization β€” the front desk, the waiting room, the scheduling flow, the environment β€” is living up to your mission.
 The right tools make those signals clear, timely, and actionable.
 The wrong tools bury them in spreadsheets nobody reads.
-Choose accordingly.
+Choose accordingly, and keep operational feedback in its own lane, separate from clinical surveys that require a dedicated vendor.